wuli133144/pthread-pool/README.md

 ## About
 *this project about pthread pool
+*this project is version 2.0
+*add funcion handler like rb_tree
+*make it better

 ## Features
 * currence create many pthread object